 “How doomed their sorry asses,” says the Virgin.
 “Miserable chumps.
 Mortals have a terrible lot.
 Really they do.
 But a Compassion Convention?”
 The Virgin looks thoughtful, even sad, like She wishes the world other than what it is.
 “Might as well sprinkle faery dust.
 Tara means well.”

 In Heaven’s aery dome two traveling thrones pass each other like two great sky ships.
 Tara heads back to Her Buddha realm and the Virgin’s first born approaches.
 Wherever Lord Jesus goes He does it aboard His rigid, five-walled flying compartment, a hollow cube equipped inside with pediments, banners, jeweled dais, heraldic animals, obsequious attendants.
-It sets down in the flower field, crushing an entirely new section of daffodils.
+It hovers just above the flower field.
+The engine blowers mangle an entirely new section of daffodils.

-The Lord’s Own Face is stormy.
+From within the flying cubical The Lord speaks.
+His Holy Face is stormy.
 “What is happening here, Mother?
 It’s My brand-new turn to rule and suddenly the world stops.
 Things start falling off.
 Mortals shrieking bloody murder.
 Clogging the prayer channels.
 Churches pancaking.
 This is Jude’s doing, I know it.
 This is sabotage.
 Ruined the world to spite Me.
 To humiliate Me.”

 “Leave Your Brother out of this,” The Virgin says, Her voice sounding tired.